 Yoga for climbing can be the best combo!
 To start, many climbers have all told me the same thing – flexibility is key.
-Strength is built up through the physical practice of climbing itself.
-What is needed is stretching and lengthening the muscles that are used the most, in order to enhance flexibility to help maintain stability on the rock surface whilst making that far reach.
-The yoga programme I have created here focuses mainly on stretching and lengthening the appropriate muscles used for climbing, whilst encouraging balance, concentration and a calm and steady mind to help overcome mental hurdles.
+Over time, strength is built up through the physical practice of climbing itself.
+However, what is needed is the great mobility of the muscles that are used the mos.
+This enhances and helps maintain stability on the rock surface whilst making that far reach.
+The yoga programme I have created here focuses mainly on stretching and lengthening the appropriate muscles used for climbing.
+Furthermore, encouraging balance, concentration and a calm and steady mind to help overcome mental hurdles.

-Of course, wrists, elbows, shoulders and forearms are very important in climbing, however, in this article I’m not going to focus on them, instead suggesting that doing plank pose, side plank pose, Chaturanga Dandasana (four-limbed staff pose) and Kakasana (crow pose) are very useful for strengthening these parts of the body and focusing the mind.
-This is especially true for beginners who need to gain these skills at a faster rate than intermediate climbers.
+Of course, wrists, elbows, shoulders and forearms are very important in climbing.
+However, I’m not going to focus on them.
+Instead, suggesting that doing plank pose, side plank pose, Chaturanga Dandasana and Kakasana are used for strengthening these parts of the body and focusing the mind.
+I hope you see that yoga for climbers is a great tool.
 All climbing levels will strengthen naturally through hours of climbing practice.

-For all levels, I would strongly suggest incorporating massage of the forearms on both the flexor and extensor muscle groups.
+To begin, for all levels I would strongly suggest incorporating massage of the forearms on both the flexor and extensor muscle groups.
 Maybe, do this as part of your warm-up and down.
-Kneading of the muscles with the thumb, pressing into medial and lateral side of the elbow joint into the insertion points of the muscles and also using a sweeping action from the hand upwards to the elbow will help to release the build up of tension that is produced during intense physical exercise and concentration, when you become unaware of your body positioning during climbing, resulting in tensing so causing extra tight flexor muscles!
+Kneading of the muscles with the thumb, pressing into the medial and lateral side of the elbow joint.
+Then, moving into the insertion points of the muscles using a sweeping action from the hand upwards to the elbow.
+This will help to release the build-up of tension that is produced during intense physical exercise and concentration.
+Often, when you become unaware of your body positioning during climbing it can result in tensing.
+Honestly, no one wants tight flexor muscles!
 Yoga for climbing can be part of your self care!

-Footwork is key in the tiny holds on the rock surface, so when practicing yoga try focusing on your feet for correct alignment.
-You will notice how important foot placement is in your practice in order to achieve the correct posture throughout the body in each asana.
-This observation will help prevent injury through informing the body of the correct alignment.
-Correct footwork also produces stability yet lightness in the hold which will aid skill and grace.
+Furthermore, footwork is key in the tiny holes on the rock surface.
+So, when practising your yoga for climbing postures, try focusing on your feet for correct alignment.
+Soon, you will notice how important foot placement is in your practice in order to achieve the correct posture.
+Moving forwards, this observation will help prevent injury by informing the body of the correct alignment.
+Also, correct footwork produces stability yet lightness in the hold which will aid skill and grace.

 The importance of the legs

-Strong yet flexible legs play an important role in climbing for pushing the body up in the climb and also allowing more reach in the arms by having more flexibility in the legs to cover more surface area.
-Leg muscle groups are the primary focus of stretching and lengthening; gluteal muscles, quadriceps, hamstrings, adductors (inner thigh) and psoas (hip flexor) muscles need concentrated stretching as do gastrocnemius and soleus (calf muscles) for ankle and foot flexibility.
+Strong yet flexible legs play an important role in climbing.
+Pushing the body up in the climb and allowing more reach in the arms, flexibility in the legs covers more surface area.
+To begin, leg muscle groups are the primary focus of stretching and lengthening.
+Gluteal muscles, quadriceps, hamstrings, adductors and psoas muscles all need to be worked on.
+Furthermore, gastrocnemius and soleus create ankle and foot flexibility.
 Yoga for climbing really needs to be a full-body experience!

-Other limitations in climbing are mind related.
-Fear of falling is the biggest psychological fear for climbers, and also for yogis and yoginis when attempting potures such as headstand, a great asana for overcoming fear.
+Often, limitations in climbing are mind related.
+Fear of falling is the biggest psychological fear for climbers.
+Truly, yogis feel it too when attempting postures such as headstand, a great asana for overcoming fear.
 In order to help your mind stay focused and calm when leading routes, you need to be aware of how your mind works.
-By practicing mindfulness meditation every day you learn to understand yourself better, your emotions, perceptions, desires, thoughts and intentions.
-Climbing brings out the adventure side of a person, the not knowing what’s happening next yet not worrying, trusting that everything will work out, will
+Practising mindfulness meditation every day you learn to understand yourself better.
+Your emotions, perceptions, desires, thoughts and intentions.
+Often, climbing brings out the adventurous side of a person!
+Not knowing what’s happening next yet not worrying, trusting that everything will work out, will flow.

-flow.
-Climbing, like meditation, teaches us to be present in this very moment.
-This awareness of thought patterns creates calmness of mind because it allows us the space to learn not to react to our thoughts and to let them go with non-attachment.
-By doing this the mind becomes more focused and relaxed and able to surpass new challenges.
-You will also learn more about yourself as a person, such as how you cope with things, negotiate situations, be present with who you are and learning to trust yourself.
+Progressing, this awareness of thought patterns creates calmness of mind, allowing us space to learn not to react to our thoughts and let them go with non-attachment.
+In time, the mind becomes more focused and relaxed, able to surpass new challenges.
+Furthermore, you will learn more about yourself as a person!
+For instance, how you cope with things, negotiate situations, be present with who you are and learning to trust yourself.
 The moment the mind begins controlling you, the fear sets in.
 For meditation techniques see a professional practitioner in your area.

-This following sequence of postures are good for a warm-up or cool down practice that can last between 30 minutes to 1 hour.
+This following sequence of yoga postures for climbing is good for a warm-up or cool-down practice that can last between 30 minutes to 1 hour.
 Start or end with 10 – 20 minutes meditation.